p0larstern/streakgaming.io/README.md

 but its just not for small projects like mine.

 ### About Website
-My friend operates a youtube channel Streak Gaming and I just thought it would be a great help for him and a great learning project for me.
+My friend operates a youtube channel [Streak Gaming!](https://www.youtube.com/channel/UC-TMzODlTEmB8YxOWHhazNA) and I just thought it would be a great help for him and a great learning project for me.
 I would be using following framework :-
 * [**Bulma**!](http://bulma.io) , a very lightweight CSS framework